Caramelized French Onion Dip

 Caramelized French Onion Dip and Baked Red Potato Chips

 It’s Progressive Eats time and we’ve run smack dab into Thanksgiving…so how about something different?
 As in an all vegetarian feast?
 Our host for this month is the lovely Susan with The Wimpy Vegetarian blog; wimpy as in will occasionally partake of that nemesis of vegetarians everywhere…oops, MEAT!
-But not this time; she has not only not wimped out, she has asked us to come along with her for the all veggie ride.
+But not this time; she has not only not wimped out, she has asked us to come along with her for the all veggie ride and I’m offering up this Caramelized French Onion Dip.

 I have to admit it was easy; as I lean towards eating more vegetables and less meats mostly because I simply love them and find that my meat eating days are outnumbered by more days without it.
 Don’t get me wrong; I’m not the wimpy meat eater…I just don’t have to have meat every single day.